iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/01-concepts/03-executing-a-request/01-request-lifecycle.md

 # Request lifecycle

-Five processes.
-Channels talk only to Front Door.
+A request crosses five processes.
+Channels talk only to the [Front Door](/architecture/service-packs/agent-front-door).
+Walk it with [your first request](/guides/first-request) before reading this page.

 | Port | Process | Job |
 | --- | --- | --- |